-Understand the differences and meanings of both the Strata Title and Individual Title in Malaysia before you decide on which type of property to purchase.
+Understand the meanings of, and the differences between, the strata title and individual title categories in Malaysia before deciding which type of property to purchase.

-Strata Titles are generally for properties in a multi-storey building and this usually means that the land belongs to the owners of the property (i.e. developers).
+Strata titles are generally for properties in a multi-storey building, also known as stratified properties.
+This usually means that the land belongs to the owners of the property (i.e. developers).

-Strata Titles are basically separate Individual Titles issued to units of houses, apartments or offices within a development that shares common facilities such as gated & guarded communities, security, car parks and facilities governed by a common owner.
+Strata titles are separate individual titles issued to units of houses, apartments or offices within a development that shares common facilities such as gated and guarded communities, security, car parks and facilities governed by a common owner.

 This will transfer the rights, interests and title to the owner’s financier.